Nursery, FS2 and Willow Hub - Miss Hoban

 2. How are special needs identified?

 We pride ourselves on early intervention and aim to identify special needs when children enter school.
 Our Early Years Team are skilled in identifying children who have difficulties with learning, speech and behaviour.
 In Y1-Y6, children’s needs are usually identified by the class teacher.
 Parents may also express concerns about their child’s learning or additional needs and share these concerns with school.
 Further advice is then given by the SENCo to the parent or class teacher.
-As a school we have access to a range of services such as; Fusion School to School Support (formerly the Learning Support Service); the Educational Psychology Service; the Autism Team and the Speech and Language Therapy Service.
+As a school we have access to a range of services such as; the Educational Psychology Service; the Autism Team and the Speech and Language Therapy Service.
 These services will assess pupils following a formal referral being made.

 3. How are parents consulted and involved?

 We communicate with parents in a range of ways such as face to face conversation, letters, emails, and phone calls.
-A home-school book can also be set up for parents who do not always get into school.
+Seesaw communication is established for all parents, especially for those who do not always get into school.
 We have a specific SEN section on the school website with information for parents including the school Local Offer.
 Parents views are gathered on each parents evening where anonymous questionnaires can be completed.

 4. How are children consulted and involved?

 All pupils have the opportunity to talk with teachers and teaching assistants on a daily basis and where possible can express their views.
-Pupils have access to two learning mentors who they can talk to about any difficulties and children may also be encouraged to work with a specific learning mentor or the school behaviour support assistant on difficulties such as behaviour.
+Pupils have access to the learning Engagement Team (LET Team) who they can talk to about any difficulties and children may also be encouraged to work with a specific learning mentor or the school behaviour support assistant on difficulties such as behaviour.
 Where possible pupil views are gathered prior to their SEN review meeting and this information is shared in the review meeting.
 The School Council are currently developing a set of questions to discuss with SEN pupils to gather their opinions in a focus group meeting.

 5. What are the arrangements for accessing and reviewing progress and what opportunities are there for working with parents and children?